Elucide/trackiki/README.md

 # trakiki
-a simple TUI tracker using vim keybinds made in rust with ratatui :3
+a simple TUI midi tracker using vim keybinds made in rust with ratatui :3